 The distinctive, morphologically homogeneous parrotlet genus Forpus is usually treated as being comprised of seven species (e.g. Forshaw 1973, Sibley and Monroe 1993, Dickinson 2003, Dickinson and Remsen 2013, Clements et al. 2019), although Peters (1937) only recognized five.
 Most are allopatric, with only one species (F. modestus) overlapping broadly geographically with other species.
 All are sexually dichromatic, and most are polytypic.
 Not surprisingly, species limits have long been contentious, and nomenclatural issues have caused further confusion (e.g., Collar 1997, Whitney and Pacheco 1999, SACC proposal #4).
+One species, F. passerinus, is on our Main List on the basis of introduced populations in Jamaica and Barbados, and another, F. xanthopterygius, is in Appendix 1 based on a specimen of subspecies spengeli labeled "Panama" but of doubtful provenance (Salvadori 1891, Wetmore 1968).
+SACC recently recognized spengeli, along with crassirostris (see below), as a separate species.

 The most widespread species as currently recognized by most authorities is Blue-winged Parrotlet Forpus xanthopterygius.
-Its member taxa were often treated as three different species: F. xanthopterygius (= vivida); F. crassirostris; and F. spengeli (e.g. Ridgway 1916, Cory 1918), while others (e.g., Hellmayr 1907, Peters 1937) considered them all races of Green-rumped Parrotlet Forpus passerinus.
-Gyldenstolpe (1945, not seen), however, showed that crassirostris and passerinus are narrowly parapatric in western Brazil, without evidence of intergradation (Juniper and Parr 1998, Whitney and Pacheco 1999), and on this basis and their obviously different rump colors, he and subsequent authors have mostly treated them as separate species (although with crassirostris as a subspecies of xanthopterygius).
+Its member taxa have often been treated as three species: F. xanthopterygius (= vivida), F. crassirostris, and F. spengeli (e.g. Ridgway 1916, Cory 1918), although others (e.g., Hellmayr 1907, Peters 1937) considered them all races of Green-rumped Parrotlet Forpus passerinus.
+Gyldenstolpe (1945, not seen), however, showed that crassirostris and passerinus are narrowly parapatric in western Brazil, without evidence of intergradation (Juniper and Parr 1998, Whitney and Pacheco 1999), and on this basis and their obviously different rump colors, he and subsequent authors have mostly treated them as separate species (although with crassirostris as a subspecies of xanthopterygius.
 Collar (1997) and Juniper and Parr (1998) have suggested that spengeli may be more closely related to or conspecific with the broadly allopatric Mexican Parrotlet Forpus cyanopygius.
 For a more in-depth summary of the taxonomic history of F. xanthopterygius, see Bocalini and Silveira (2015) and Donegan et al. (2016).

 Smith et al. (2013), in a phylogenetic analysis of mtDNA and nuclear loci of all species and most subspecies of Forpus, found that spengeli of northern coastal Colombia is embedded (on the basis of mtDNA only, no nuclear data being available) within F. passerinus rather than F. xanthopterygius (see their Fig. 1 below).
-Thus, though Dickinson (2003) had treated spengeli as a race of xanthopterygius, Dickinson and Remsen (2013) treated it as a race of passerinus, and Remsen et al. (2020) provide the rationale.
+Thus, although Dickinson (2003) had treated spengeli as a race of xanthopterygius, Dickinson and Remsen (2013) treated it as a race of passerinus, and Remsen et al. (2020) provide the rationale.
 However, this treatment does not address the seemingly considerable morphological disparity between spengeli and other races of passerinus, especially F. p. cyanophanes of arid north-eastern Colombia (between the Santa Marta and Perijá mountains).
 These two appear to be essentially parapatric, but cyanophanes has conspicuous, extensive violet-blue on upper- and underwing coverts, quite unlike those of spengeli (see photo below), which also has a brilliant turquoise rump (vs. green in cyanophanes).
 In addition, this change to species attribution of spengeli appears to have been made solely on the basis of mtDNA.